 Snowy owls are large, white owls with rounded heads (no ear tufts) and yellow eyes.
 The ample plumage on their legs makes them look bulky at the base.
-Most of the snowy owls that visit our state are immature individuals forced south during winter for lack of food; these younger owls have extensive black barring on their otherwise white body and head.
+Most of the snowy owls that visit our state are immature individuals that may move south due to a lack of space for territories after a very successful breeding season; these younger owls have extensive black barring on their otherwise white body and head.
 Adults, especially males, are very white with some barring.
 Females can have almost equal amounts of black and white.

 Length: 20–25 inches (tip of bill to tip of tail); wingspan: 4½ to 5 feet.